- Where do you garden?

 If your comment was deleted it’s almost certainly because you came onto my site and acted like a dick.
 Sorry, life’s tough that way.
 I love constructive debate and am happy to see productive discussion from multiple viewpoints here, but if a comment is just hate-filled spew, directed at me or my readers, I delete it.
 For more information of my philosophy of comment moderation, see here.

 How Do I Subscribe To Your Blog?

-To subscribe in a feed-reader click here.
-To have posts delivered to your email inbox, click here, enter your email address and complete the subscription request.
-Thank you for subscribing!
+To have posts, tips and updates delivered to your email inbox for free, click here, enter your email address and complete the subscription request.
+Thank you so much for subscribing!

 I’m really offended because there is swearing on your site!

 Sorry to hear that.
 Before you take the effort to email me and tell me how offended you are because I occasionally use swear words in my posts, please consider that it’s a very big internet and there are many websites out there that will be a better fit for your language preferences.